Galley Restoration 2012

 Photo of scullery with replica towel rack, rinsing pan, dish drying rack, fuse test bars, and replacement drinking fountain.

-Note that the plates, glassware, mixer, coffee urn, pail, deep fryer, toaster, can opener, serving pieces, drinking fountain are all replacement items that mostly came from WW II ships in the Susuin Bay Reserve Fleet in the years since Pampanito opened as a museum in 1981, some of the dishware is on loan from the USN.
+Note that the plates, glassware, mixer, coffee urn, pail, deep fryer, toaster, can opener, serving pieces, muffin tins, drinking fountain are all replacement items that came from WW II ships, mostly from those in the Susuin Bay Reserve Fleet.
+Some of the dishware is on loan from the USN.
 The plates, etc. will eventually all move into the correct stowage position in the lockers under the seating the crew's mess.

 Cutting boards, pot rack, triple bread pan, kettles, pots, pie rack shelves, trash bin, shelf battens installed and the mixer moved in 2012.